 When I arrived in NY late last evening, I made a beeline to Whole Foods to stock up on provisions for the week since they’re open late.
 (I love America!)
 But after a search that involved engaging the entire cheese department in a discussion of butter, the conclusion was that they only had regular American butter and fancy European imports.
 And I didn’t come all the way back to the states to eat French butter.

 It wasn’t until I moved to France and tasted the sunshine-yellow butter that’s easily available at most fromagers and even in the supermarket, that I noticed a remarkable difference.
-And I’ve become rather picky and for eating on my morning toast or melted over vegetables—I’m at the point now where I’ll only let the butter from Jean-Yves Bordier cross my lips.
-I know I sounds like an insufferable snob (more than I normally do), but like chocolate, if you’re going to eat it, you may as well eat the best since the good stuff has the same amount of calories as the crappy stuff.
+I’ve become rather picky, and for eating on my morning toast or melted over vegetables—I’m at the point now where I’ll only let the butter from the likes of people like Jean-Yves Bordier cross my lips.
+I know I sounds like an insufferable snob (more than I normally do), but like chocolate, if you’re going to eat it, you may as well eat the best.

 There are some decent American butters, such as Straus and Land O’ Lakes, but why is French butter often better than ours?

-Many say it’s the quality of the cream, or what the cows eat.
+Part of it is the quality of the cream, and what the cows eat.
 It’s also due to the fact that the butter is made from slightly-soured or cultured cream, which gives it a nutty, mellow tang and reacts differently when baked.

 Vermont Butter & Cheese Company sells handmade French-style butter.

 A butter tip sheet and recipe for brioche from Dorie Greenspan.

 Wikipedia on butter

 How to make your own cultured butter.

 Excellent photo set on French butter-making and molding.